Discover a world of wonder

 Kids and hearing loss

-If your child has been diagnosed with hearing loss, or maybe you have noticed a potential problem, it's important to begin intervention as quickly as possible.
-Even a few months can be a major delay when it comes to the rapidly changing brain of a child.
-Studies show that early intervention can help improve language development, increase academic success and enhance lifetime opportunities.
+Starkey has pediatric-friendly products and program offerings designed to help you tackle your child's hearing loss head-on.
+If your child has been diagnosed with hearing loss, or maybe you have noticed a potential problem, it's important to seek help from a hearing healthcare professional as soon as possible.
+Studies show that early intervention can help improve language development, increase academic success and enhance lifetime opportunities.1

 Hearing sounds as clearly and distinctly as possible is the key to developing speech.
 When children experience a full, rich range of sounds all day long, they have a better grasp of both complex language and the world around them.